Abandoned Cart Email (Architect)

 Journeys (Architect)

-The customer journey is the complete sum of experiences that customers go through when interacting with a company and brand.
+The customer journey is the complete set of experiences customers have when interacting with a company and its brand.
 Refer to Architect for its capabilities and use cases.

 Link Branding